SloughJE/aerial_straps_classifier/README.md

 # What is Aerial Straps?
 From Wikipedia, [aerial straps](https://en.wikipedia.org/wiki/Aerial_straps) "are a type of aerial apparatus on which various feats of strength and flexibility may be performed, often in the context of a circus performance.
 It is a cotton or nylon web apparatus that looks like two suspended ribbons.
 Wrapping the strap ends around hands and wrists, the performer performs holds, twists, rolls and manoeuvres, requiring extreme strength and precision similar to men’s rings in gymnastics."
-If you have seen a [Cique du Soleil](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjTyt32h5aBAxVaFlkFHV7sAhcQFnoECBkQAQ&url=https%3A%2F%2Fwww.cirquedusoleil.com%2F&usg=AOvVaw0VWSr1RfYBuHS09WwR0tD_&opi=89978449) show, you have probably seen an aerial straps performance.
+If you have seen a [Cirque du Soleil](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjTyt32h5aBAxVaFlkFHV7sAhcQFnoECBkQAQ&url=https%3A%2F%2Fwww.cirquedusoleil.com%2F&usg=AOvVaw0VWSr1RfYBuHS09WwR0tD_&opi=89978449) show, you have probably seen an aerial straps performance.
 There are many examples on [YouTube](https://www.youtube.com/results?search_query=aerial+straps) of course.
 Although many of the performances you may see involve the performer moving through poses quickly or doing more advanced or artistic versions of a pose, there are many specific basic poses that can be identified.
 Some of these poses overlap with other disciplines such as calisthenics or gymnastics, for example the back lever is a common calisthenics position that can also be performed on aerial straps:

 | ![back lever on aerial straps](/data/raw/photos/straps_monarca_back_lever.jpg) |